 #3: Improve Your Credit Score

 A good credit score is necessary for more attractive conditions for home loans.
+This is why it’s important to work closely with your credit card provider, whether that be SoFi or another company, to make sure that your credit card gives you a good score.
 Banks and other institutions are more generous to assist you with your purchase if your score is good.
 The score doesn’t just determine your monthly payment per se, but also the terms and interest rates attached to home loans.

 Your credit score could say a lot about your spending and payment habits, so don’t forget to check it.
 Lenders will use this number to compare the risk of the money to the collateral of your potential home.
 Lenders want to see that you’re responsible with your finances for them to entrust you with a substantial amount and approve you for a mortgage.
 Consistent and on-time payments lead lenders to believe you’ll be able to pay off your home loan debt in the future.